MyTooliT/ICOtest-Slides/Readme.md

 # Description

-This repository contains slides about the current state of the [ICOtest package](https://github.com/MyTooliT/ICOtest).
+This repository contains a presentation about the current state of the [ICOtest package](https://github.com/MyTooliT/ICOtest).
+You can find the latest HTML version of the slides [here](https://mytoolit.github.io/ICOtest-Slides).

 # Requirements